Velké Losiny: Castle

+Spa and water park

 Velké Losiny is a minor spa municipality with one of the oldest spas in Moravia.
 The spa was founded in 1562 by Jan the Younger of Zierotin, and a wooden spa building was built here in 1592.
 The sulfur curative thermal water pumped from a depth of 1200 m underground reaches temperatures up to 37 °C. The spa buildings are today situated within a park created in 1861, which contains rare trees, rhododendrons and azaleas.

 The spa specialises in treating mobility disorders and neurological and skin diseases.

+The spa water park is one of the most visited tourist destinations in the Olomouc Region.
+The main attraction of the park is four outdoor pools and five indoor pools filled with natural thermal water.
+They are the only such pools in the country.

 Paper mill

-The distinguishing feature of the municipality is an old paper mill in which paper was handmade.
+The distinguishing feature of the municipality is an old handmade paper mill.
 It is a national cultural monument and an applicant for inclusion on the UNESCO World Heritage Sites list.

 It was established by the Zierotins between 1591 and 1596 but only produced real wealth in the second half of the 19th century.
 At the turn of the 18th and 19th centuries, the set of buildings acquired its present-day late Baroque and Neoclassical appearance.
 Not only it is one of the oldest paper mills in Europe, but it has also been in continuous operation since it was founded.

-Since 1987 the factory houses the Museum of the Paper, which is the only one of its kind in the country.
+Since 1987, the factory houses the Museum of the Paper, which is the only one of its kind in the country.
 It presents the history of paper-making from the use of the old traditional techniques right up to the deployment of modern industrial technologies.